-Functional skills are an underpinning requirement of formal qualifications as well as safe and effective care.
-It is therefore essential that staff attain the appropriate level of Functional Skills in English and mathematics.
-There are three Functional Skills levels of attainment (they are not equivalent to the corresponding apprenticeship level):
+Functional skills are an underpinning requirement of formal qualifications, as well as safe and effective care.
+It is essential that staff attain the appropriate level of functional skills in English and mathematics.
+There are three functional skill levels of attainment, which are different to RQF levels:

-- Entry 1, Entry 2 and Entry 3.
+- Entry 1, Entry 2 and Entry 3

-- Level 1 (equivalent to GCSE grades 1-3).
+- Level 1 (equivalent to GCSE grades 1-3)

-- Level 2 (equivalent to GCSE grade 4).
+- Level 2 (equivalent to GCSE grade 4)